le0booba/Superior_Tab_Mute/README.md

 -   **Global Mute**: Silence all tabs instantly (`Alt+Shift+M`).
 -   **Set Sound Source**: Designate the current tab as the audio source in First Sound Mode (`Alt+Shift+E`).
 -   **Show All Tabs**: View and select from all available tabs, not just audible ones, in First Sound and Whitelist modes.
+-   **Expandable Options**: First Sound and Whitelist modes feature collapsible sections to reveal advanced settings and tab lists, keeping the interface clean and organized.

 ### 🧠 Intelligent Automation

 -   **Remember Last Source**: When enabled for "First Sound" or "Whitelist" mode, the extension automatically switches to previously audible tabs when your current source tab goes silent or is closed.
 This ensures seamless listening without manual intervention, intelligently prioritizing your listening experience by falling back to the most recently active audio source.
+-   **Default Settings on Startup**: Set your preferred mode and "Mute All" state as defaults.
+When Chrome starts, the extension automatically applies these settings, giving you a consistent experience every session.
+Mark any mode or the "Mute All" toggle with a star (★) to set it as your default.

 <details>
 <summary>🎨 User-Friendly Interface</summary>